CDD refresh for existing accountancy clients: What should be checked?

 - A “no change” outcome still needs enough detail to show that a real review took place.

-- The final record should help a reviewer, including supervisory bodies, understand the basis for the firm’s AML view.
+- The final record should help a reviewer understand the basis for the firm’s AML view.

 Overview: What should a CDD refresh cover?

 The table below provides a starting point for the main areas to review.
-The exact checks will depend on the client, the work involved, and any changes identified since the last refresh.
+The exact checks will depend on the client, the work involved, and any changes identified after the last refresh.

 | What to check | Why it matters | Example evidence or source |